Simple electron-impact excitation cross-sections including plasma density effects: Calculation of the electron-impact cross-section

-with $w=d/c$.
+where $_2F_1$ is the usual Gauss hypergeometric function.
 Expression (\ref{fin}) is simpler than the formulation proposed by Upcraft \cite{UPCRAFT10}.
 In the latter work, the author expressed the spherical Bessel functions in terms of their sine and cosine terms which implied to handle many quantities of the type

 which is much more tedious than using the compact expression (\ref{fin}).
 Figure \ref{upcraft_fig4} displays $gf(k)/\Delta\epsilon$ for the transition $2s\rightarrow 4p$ in [Ne] Fe XVII.
 We compare three calculations: one represents the present model without screening constants ($Z_a=Z_b=Z$, green dot-dashed curve), the second one represents the present model using the screening constants published by Mayer \cite{MAYER47} (green dashed curve) and the third one is a quantum-mechanical calculation (but still in the PWB approximation) performed with Cowan's code (in blue) considered here as the reference.
 In this specific example, the asymptote for small $k$ is better reproduced by the choice $Z=Z_a=Z_b$ (\textit{i.e.} no screening constants), but the intermediate region (for $k$ between 3 and 7) as well as the bump around $k$=10 reveal that the screening constant improves the agreement with Cowan's code.